agi-brain/xuance/docs/source/documents/api/environments/gym.rst

 .. py:function::
     xuance.environment.gym.gym_vec_env.SubprocVecEnv_Gym.render(mode)

-    Sends a 'render' command to each subprocess with the specified rendering mode.
+    Sends a render command to each subprocess with the specified rendering mode.

     :param mode: determine the rendering mode for the visualization.
     :type mode: str